NAMCOL offers the following Technical, Vocational Education and Training Programmes:

 DOCUMENTS REQUIRED FOR ADMISSION:

-• Namibian Identity document (ID card, birth certificate or passport);
+• Namibian Identity document (ID, birth certificate or passport);

 • Certified copies of highest qualification